 27th June is International Pineapple Day (yes, that's a thing) – a day dedicated to a fruit which is much more versatile than you think.
 This tropical treat is not only amazing to slice on top of colourful cocktails, it can also be used to make fashion.
-More specifically, it's the main ingredient in the most prominent vegan leather on the market, blowing minds at major fashion houses and making waves for animal-free progress.
+More specifically, it's the main ingredient in one of the most prominent vegan leathers on the market – a vegan leather made from pineapple leaves – that's blowing minds at major fashion houses and making waves for animal-free progress.

 What is pineapple leather – and why is it sustainable?